 New research about the effect vaping has on the body is coming to light every month and we’re delighted that the results so far have been extremely positive.
 Here are just a few studies that we recommend vapers read to learn more about vaping and the human body:

 As always, please don’t hesitate to get in touch if you have any questions about today’s blog topic or any other element of vaping.
-To learn more about our range of vaping products and the vape kits we have on offer, click here to browse our online store.
+Visit our online store to learn more about our range of vaping products and the vape kits we have on offer.